How it Works

 Some families who have Medicaid eligibility (i.e., NOW/COMP waivers) and have approval to self-direct the funds may use this resource to pay for tuition.
 Although Threshold Community Program is not an approved Medicaid provider, several families have been able to self-direct their funds to pay for TCP.

-This is a program for participants under the age of 18 who have previously been denied a Katie Beckett waiver.
-This program may pay for a range of related expenses.
+The Katie Beckett waiver is an option that allows for families to qualify for Medicaid, and Champions for Children is a program for participants under the age of 18 who have previously been denied a Katie Beckett waiver.
+These programs may pay for a range of related expenses.

 Itemized Tax Deduction

 The IRS allows you to deduct qualified medical expenses that exceed 10% of your adjusted gross income for the year.
 In some cases, TCP tuition may be a qualified medical expense.
 How much this can save you depends on your tax bracket and other factors, so please consult with a tax professional to understand how much benefit this could provide you.